Dromedary: Taxonomy and classification

 The dromedary shares the genus Camelus with the Bactrian camel (C. bactrianus) and the wild Bactrian camel (C. ferus).
 The dromedary belongs to the family Camelidae.
-The ancient Greek philosopher Aristotle (4th century BC) was the first to describe the species of Camelus.
+Ancient Greek philosopher Aristotle (fourth century BC) was the first to describe the species of Camelus.
 He named two species in his History of Animals; the one-humped Arabian camel and the two-humped Bactrian camel.
 The dromedary was given its current binomial name Camelus dromedarius by Swedish zoologist Carl Linnaeus in his 1758 publication Systema Naturae.
 In 1927, British veterinarian Arnold Leese classified dromedaries by their basic habitats; the hill camels are small, muscular animals and efficient beasts of burden; the larger plains camels could be further divided into the desert type that can bear light burdens and are apt for riding, and the riverine type – slow animals that can bear heavy burdens; and those intermediate between these two types.

-In 2007, Peng Cui of the Chinese Academy of Sciences and colleagues carried out a phylogenetic study of the evolutionary relationships between the two tribes of Camelidae; Camelini – consisting of the three Camelus species (the study considered the wild Bactrian camel as a subspecies of the Bactrian camel) – and Lamini, which consists of the alpaca (Vicugna pacos), the guanaco (Lama guanicoe), the llama (L. glama) and the vicuña (V. vicugna).
+In 2007, Peng Cui of the Chinese Academy of Sciences and colleagues carried out a phylogenetic study of the evolutionary relationships between the two tribes of Camelidae; Camelini – consisting of the three Camelus species (the study considered the wild Bactrian camel as a subspecies of the Bactrian camel) – and Lamini, which consists of the alpaca (Vicugna pacos), the guanaco (Lama guanicoe), the llama (L. glama), and the vicuña (V. vicugna).
 The study showed the two tribes had diverged 25 million years ago (early Miocene), earlier than previously estimated from North American fossils.

-The dromedary and the Bactrian camel often interbreed to produce fertile offspring.
+The dromedary and the Bactrian camels often interbreed to produce fertile offspring.
 Where the ranges of the species overlap, such as in northern Punjab, Persia, and Afghanistan, the phenotypic differences between them tend to decrease as a result of extensive crossbreeding.
 The fertility of their hybrid has given rise to speculation that the dromedary and the Bactrian camel should be merged into a single species with two varieties.
 However, a 1994 analysis of the mitochondrial cytochrome b gene showed the species display 10.3% divergence in their sequences.

 Genetics and hybrids

 The dromedary has 74 diploid chromosomes, the same as other camelids.
 The autosomes consist of five pairs of small to medium-sized metacentrics and submetacentrics.
 The X chromosome is the largest in the metacentric and submetacentric group.
 There are 31 pairs of acrocentrics.
 The dromedary's karyotype is similar to that of the Bactrian camel.

 Camel hybridization began in the first millennium BC.
 For about a thousand years, Bactrian camels and dromedaries have been successfully bred in regions where they are sympatric to form hybrids with either a long, slightly lopsided hump or two humps – one small and one large.
 These hybrids are larger and stronger than their parents – they can bear greater loads.
-A cross between a first generation female hybrid and a male Bactrian camel can also produce a hybrid.
+A cross between a first-generation female hybrid and a male Bactrian camel can also produce a hybrid.
 Hybrids from other combinations tend to be bad-tempered or runts.